onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Dont fuck with us

-We either close the evolutionary niche for psychopathy at scale or it will close us
+We either close the evolutionary niche for psychopathy at scale or it will close us close the niche for psychopathy at scale
+Closing the sociopathic niche
+deliver us from evil

 Im not going to be a trillionaire (i totally could - especially in a fiat world - or just show the dollar bill graph going to 0) or even a billionaire - i think the most important, successful and consequential people who have contributed the most don’t need and deserve more than a few million (single digit) of wealth for personal consumption and to raise their families - we need to put a ceiling on the conspicuous consumption rat race